theodorecurtil/real_time_dashboarding/README.md

 chmod +x start.sh
 ```

 The Druid [docker-compose](https://github.com/theodorecurtil/real_time_dashboarding/blob/main/druid_setup/docker-compose.yaml) file assumes that the Kafka cluster is running on the Docker network `flink_sql_job_default`.
 It should be the case if you cloned the `flink_sql_job` repo and started the infra using the commands listed before.
+Otherwise, simply adjust the references to the `flink_sql_job_default` Docker network in the `docker-compose` file.

 ### Sanity Check